cs411-alawini/sp23-cs411-team069-TrendTube/doc/ProjectProposal.md

 likes, dislikes, and tags.
 We will get the data from the staff-selected list of data sets, which is from Kaggle.
 Link to data: https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset?select=US_youtube_trending_data.csv

+## Target Data

+The database stores the most popular videos on YouTube, complete with video title, channel title, publish time, tags, views, likes and dislikes, description, and comment count.
+Additionally, each video has been categorized and further divided into 11 regional trending lists, allowing for unique representation of the top videos in each area.

 ## Functionality

 Functionally, our application will allow users to create different playlists of trending videos.
 The users can update their playlists by adding and removing specified videos.
 Furthermore, they can search for videos by using the search bar, and they can order the results by using a drop-down with various different filters.
+Users will also added to a database when they create an account with our application, where they could read, update, or delete information they provided.

+### Basic Functions

+Simple features: Our idea is to create a database of trending YouTube videos, and to allow users filter these videos by specified options (view count, region, likes, etc).
+Furthermore, we plan to add a search bar so users can search by title or keyword.

+Complex features: We also plan to allow the user to create playlists of videos.
+The user can have multiple different playlists, and can update them by adding and removing videos.
+Furthermore, if time permits, we also want to implement a video suggestion system.
+To achieve this, we might have to develop a user login database to record and save each user’s video preferences.

+### Possible Creative Function

+A “I’m feeling lucky” button, similar to Google’s.
+It could be implemented by randomly selecting a trending video and its corresponding tag.
+We could choose a video and loop through to randomly select a tag, and then display the tag as the endpoint.
+For example, a video with the tag “adventure” will be displayed as “I’m feeling adventure”.

+## Work Distribution

+We plan on dividing up the work for the project into sections of the application that need to be implemented, as seen below.
+Each person will be assigned to focus on

+### Front-End

+### Front-End to Back-End Connection

+### Back-End

+### Deployment

 ## UI